jonadev19/jonadev19/README.md

 I'm **Jona**, a multiplatform software developer based in Yucatán, México 🇲🇽.

-I love building clean, modern and fast applications — from mobile apps with **Flutter + Flame**, to web platforms using **Angular, Node.js and Supabase**.
+I love building clean, modern and fast applications — from mobile apps with **React Naitve + Expo**, to web platforms using **Angular, Node.js and Supabase**.
 My focus is always on creating smooth user experiences, scalable architectures, and well-structured codebases.

 ## Fun Facts